qpdf/qpdf/manual/cli.rst

       Set the user password of the encrypted file.

-   Set the user passwrod of the encrypted file.
+   Set the user password of the encrypted file.
 Conforming readers apply security restrictions to files opened with the user password.

 .. qpdf:option:: --owner-password=owner-password